-We all experience anxiety from time to time.
-However, if you have severe anxiety, or anxiety that interferes with your quality of life or social relationships, there are some medications that can help you manage your symptoms.
-Two of them are lorazepam (Ativan), and alprazolam (Xanax).
+If you have anxiety that interferes with your quality of life or social relationships, there are some medications that can help you.
+Two of these drugs are lorazepam and Xanax.

-Lorazepam and Xanax are benzodiazepine drugs that slow your central nervous system (CNS) and provide a tranquilizing effect.
+Lorazepam and Xanax are benzodiazepines.
+They both slow the activity of your central nervous system (CNS) and provide a tranquilizing effect.
 This calming result can help you manage anxiety and nervousness.
-Both of these drugs are powerful medications designed for short-term use.
+Both of these drugs are prescribed for short-term use.

 - recurring seizures